Multi-Sensor Coordinate Alignment: Production-Grade SE(3) Frame Unification

 return validated_transforms

 Validated transforms are serialized to an immutable configuration store, versioned by VIN, calibration timestamp, and batch ID.
-This ensures traceability during safety audits and enables deterministic rollbacks when calibration drift is detected.
+This traceability supports safety audits and enables deterministic rollbacks the moment calibration drift is detected at Stage 4.

 from scipy.spatial.transform import Rotation, Slerp